Louis-CharlesBiron/canvasDotEffect/readme.md

 # Grid Assets
 This class contains the source declarations used by the Grid class.
-A source is basically a set of symbol, just like a font is a set of letters / numbers.
-You can create your own symbols and source using the Grid Assets class.
+A source is basically a set of symbols, just like a font is a set of letters / numbers.
+You can create your own symbols and sources using the Grid Assets class.
 Sources are simply mapping *key* (any character, "A", "0", "%", ...) to *symbol* (a custom formation of dots).

 ### **The '`D`' constant:**
  `D` (for directions) is a prebuilt object providing the cardinal and intercardinal directions.
 These are used to connect the dots together and draw specific lines between them, to create a symbol.

 ### **Creating a custom source:**
-A source is an object should contain:
+A source is an object that should contain:
 - The width and height of all its symbols.
 (As of now, the width and height must be equal)
-- The symbols definitions.
+- The symbol's definitions.
 (The key should be in uppercase)

 Ex: `{ width: 3, height: 3, A: [...], B: [...], 5: [...] }`

 ### **Creating custom symbols:**
 A symbol has this structure: `[...[index, directions]]`.
 It is composed of a main array, containing the sub-arrays.
-- The main array defines the vertical layers, a new layer is created each time an horizontal index of is lower than the last.
+- The main array defines the vertical layers, a new layer is created each time a horizontal index is lower than the last.
-- The sub-arrays each define a dot, and has its horizontal index and the directions of its connections.
+- The sub-arrays each define a dot and contain its horizontal index and the directions of its connections.

 **Example for creating the letter "A" in a 5x5 source:**
 ###### The final result should be dots placed like this